-An image appeared on Facebook purporting to be a quotation taken from Marcus Aurelius.
-Having read his Meditations more than once, I was baffled because it didn’t look at all familiar.
-The quote is:
+An image appeared on my Facebook feed one day purporting to be a quotation taken from the Roman emperor and philosopher, Marcus Aurelius.
+Having read his Meditations more than once in multiple translations, I was baffled because it didn’t look at all familiar or even sound like him.
+But was it a new translation?

 Everything we hear is a opinion, not a fact.
 Everything we see is a perspective, not the truth.

-It’s a good line, but I can’t find it in any online version of the Meditations.
+It’s a good line, even if a tautology (the statement is itself an opinion), but I can’t find it in any online version of the Meditations or in any of my own print versions.
 And you can guess it wasn’t his because there is no book or section identified (authentic quotes have sources that identify the exact location in a work).

 In the MIT version of the Meditations (George Long translation), the word perspective doesn’t appear even once, although the word opinion appears 67 times.
 I laboriously went through all 67 instances to make sure it wasn’t simply a different translation, perhaps a nuancing.
 None match, even closely.
 I also went through the Casaubon translation which has 74 uses of opinion and none of them match the quote, either.